overmesgit/aibattle/README.md

 ## TODO

 * landing page
+* rule explanation
+* show context at the prompt page
+* deploy to the internet

+## Ideas

 * check for claude ai errors
-* skill map in battle viewer
+* add randomness to battle matching
-* check security (show only objects for current user)
 * disable prompt update if it is in processing
-* rule explanation
-* change action log to teamA and teamB
-* add randomness to battle matching
-* rate limit requests
-* deploy to the internet
 * add python3, js
 * add another apis
 * update leader board in realtime